-Why is it hard to color match dark skin tones?
+Why is it hard to color match deep skin tones?

-Besides lack of selection, ethnic women and people with darker skin tones can also have trouble color matching foundations because of the way cheaper products are formulated.
-Some non-professional brands mix their foundation colors by starting with one particular shade of light beige and simply adding dark pigment in various amounts to create darker colors.
-Mixing colors this way doesn’t address the undertones of a person’s skin, particularly a person of color, because the base tone of the makeup is the same in every mixture no matter how dark the color of the foundation is.
+Besides lack of selection, ethnic women and people with deeper skin tones can also have trouble color matching foundations because of the way cheaper products are formulated.
+Some non-professional brands mix their foundation colors by starting with one particular shade of light beige and simply adding deep pigment in various amounts to create deeper colors.
+Mixing colors this way doesn’t address the undertones of a person’s skin, particularly a person of color, because the base tone of the makeup is the same in every mixture no matter how deep the color of the foundation is.

 Tone, undertone, and color

-As we mentioned, the skin on the face can differ slightly in color or shade from the skin elsewhere on the body, particularly for those with dark skin tones.
+As we mentioned, the skin on the face can differ slightly in color or shade from the skin elsewhere on the body, particularly for those with deep skin tones.
 As a result, the best place for people of color to test foundation is along their jaw line.
 If your model is a black woman and you swatch the foundation on the back of her hand, you might find that it doesn’t match precisely when you blend it into the skin on her face.
-The best way to determine a match is to choose three shades that are very close- one that is a little lighter, one that is a little darker, and one that looks like it might match just right.
+The best way to determine a match is to choose three shades that are very close- one that is a little lighter, one that is a little deeper, and one that looks like it might match just right.
 Swatch these three colors next to each other for comparison along your model’s jaw and let them sit for ten to fifteen minutes so that the makeup can set properly into the oils of the face.
 Do not blend the makeup!
 You want to see which shade will set well into the skin color on its own.
-Natural light is ideal for seeing a true match, so if it’s possible, take your model outside or near a window to look at the swatches.
-Whichever of the three shades is the hardest to see in natural light is the one that you should work with, because it matches that model’s skin tone best.